The Elite Nanny Team

 The nanny must have health insurance already before you can create an HRA.
 The funds in the agreement take care of the premiums, and the nanny gets the funds when she applies for a claim.

-There are tons of HRA plans out there, but the most popular ones are the Individual Coverage Health Reimbursement Arrangement (ICHRA) and the Qualified Small Employer Health Reimbursement Agreement (QSEHRA).
+There are many HRA plans, but the most popular are the Individual Coverage Health Reimbursement Arrangement (ICHRA) and the Qualified Small Employer Health Reimbursement Agreement (QSEHRA).

 Conclusion.